ericyd/gdrive-copy/howto_for_non-developers.md

 ## Step 5: Compile code

 This app uses Gulp to build and bundle the app.
+In the Gulpfile, you can set the `isProd` variable to `true` to enable minification of CSS, HTML, and JS files, or you can leave it `false` and things will not be compressed.

-Simple run
+Simply run
 ```
 gulp build
 ```